FrancescoMarelli/ParkingGem/README.md

         d. tdd is a merged branch which will contain the final result of doc and dev into all one.

     The merge has been done like follows:
-        a. coding and tdd into dev
+        Coding and tdd into dev
-        b.
         Then we move to doc branch to generate documentation
         ```bash
-        git checkout 'doc'
+        $ git checkout doc
         ```
         ```bash
-        rdoc
+        $ rdoc
         ```
-        c.
         Then we merge it with dev
         ```bash
-        git merge 'doc'
+        $ git merge doc
         ```
-        d.
         Then we move to tdd
         ```bash
-        git checkout 'tdd'
+        $ git checkout tdd
         ```
-        e.
         Now we merge the last version (doc+dev) into tdd to have the final version
         ```bash
-        git merge 'tdd'
+        $ git merge tdd
         ```